About

 In short:

-Olivia Louvel is a French-born British composer, multidisciplinary artist and researcher whose work is presented through sound recordings, sound art installations, video art and live performances.
+Olivia Louvel is a French-born British artist-researcher whose practice spans sound recordings, installations, video art, 3D prints and action paintings.

-She won an Ivor Novello Award for Best Sound Art at the Ivors Classical Awards 2023 for ‘LOL’, a sonic intervention delivered through the public address system of Middlesbrough’s CCTV surveillance network for Middlesbrough Art Week 2022.
-Her resounding of a Barbara Hepworth archival tape, ‘The Sculptor Speaks’ (2020), premiered on Resonance Extra and was subsequently presented as an audio-visual version at The Hepworth Wakefield in 2021 and Towner Eastbourne in 2023.
+She won the Ivor Novello Best Sound Art at the Ivors Classical Awards 2023 for ‘LOL’, a sonic intervention broadcast through the public address system of Middlesbrough’s CCTV surveillance network during Middlesbrough Art Week 2022.

 She is a member of Sound Art Brighton and the Hepworth Research Network.

-Installation works include: ‘LOL’ (2022), a site-specific sonic intervention reflecting the state of political affairs in Britain, presented through the public address system of Middlesbrough’s CCTV surveillance network; ‘Doggerland Channels’ (2022), a generative sound relief based on the ancient land that once connected Britain to the continent, which premiered at Phoenix Art Space for Sound Art Brighton and was reinstalled at Middlesbrough Art Week, 2023; and ’The Whole Inside’ (2019), a generative sound mural exploring the violent misogyny of Incels, featured in the ‘Aesthetica Art Prize Anthology: Future Now.’
+Installation works include: ‘LOL’ (2022), a site-specific sonic intervention reflecting the state of political affairs in Britain, presented via the public address system of Middlesbrough’s CCTV surveillance network; ‘Doggerland Channels’ (2022), a generative sound relief based on the ancient land that once connected Britain to the continent, which premiered at Phoenix Art Space for Sound Art Brighton and was reinstalled during Middlesbrough Art Week in 2023; and ’The Whole Inside’ (2019), a generative sound mural exploring the violent misogyny of Incel, featured in the ‘Aesthetica Art Prize Anthology: Future Now.’

-Through her extensive research on Barbara Hepworth, also known as Hepworth Resounds, she produced ‘The Sculptor Speaks’ (2020), an electroacoustic resounding of a Barbara Hepworth archival tape, which premiered on Resonance Extra and was subsequently presented as an audio-visual version for Barbara Hepworth Art & Life at The Hepworth Wakefield in 2021 and Towner Eastbourne in 2023.
+Through her extensive research on Barbara Hepworth, also known as Hepworth Resounds, she produced ‘The Sculptor Speaks’ (2020), an electroacoustic resounding of an archival tape of Barbara Hepworth.
+It premiered on Resonance Extra and was subsequently presented as an audio-visual version for Barbara Hepworth Art & Life at The Hepworth Wakefield in 2021 and at Towner Eastbourne in 2023.
 Additionally, the album ‘SculptOr’ consists of nine compositions based on Hepworth’s writings.
-Her research on resounding the voice of Barbara Hepworth led her to deliver a talk for the Yorkshire Sound Women Network and the Hepworth Research Network (2021).
+Her research into Barbara Hepworth’s voice led her to give a talk for the Yorkshire Sound Women Network and the Hepworth Research Network in 2021.

-Louvel’s work often explores socio-political issues and women’s voices, using sound and voice as a documentary tool to unearth narratives.
+Louvel’s work often explores socio-political issues and women’s voices, using sound and voice as documentary tools to unearth narratives.

-Other compositional and audiovisual works include: ‘doggerLANDscape’ (2023), a video art piece inspired by the submerged forest of Doggerland; ‘Not A Creature Of Paper’ (2019), a composition inspired by Louise Labé for the avant-garde ensemble Juice Vocal, which premiered at Kings Place; ’Data Regina’ (2017), a multimedia suite exploring the writings and life of Mary Queen of Scots through an interactive digital platform funded by the Arts Council; and ‘Afraid of Women’ (2016), an audio-visual piece that raises awareness for Rojava, the autonomous region in Northern Syria.
+Other compositional and audiovisual works include: ‘doggerLANDscape’ (2023), a video art piece inspired by the submerged forest of Doggerland; ‘Not A Creature Of Paper’ (2019), a composition inspired by Louise Labé for the avant-garde ensemble Juice Vocal, which premiered at Kings Place; ’Data Regina’ (2017), a multimedia suite exploring the writings and life of Mary Queen of Scots through an interactive digital platform funded by the Arts Council; and ‘Afraid of Women’ (2016), an audiovisual piece raising awareness of Rojava, the autonomous region in Northern Syria.

-Notable performances include a UK tour presenting a headline audio-visual set of ‘Data Regina’ for ‘Synth Remix’ (2018), curated by Benjamin Tassie, and a performance with the Mi.Mu gloves at ONCA gallery for a gesturally based performance art installation for an audience of one (2018).
-She opened for artists such as Semiconductor and Eartheater at De La Warr Pavilion (2019), Japanese avant-garde artist Phew at Iklectik (2016), Planningtorock at Earsthetic Festival, Brighton Dome (2013), and Recoil for various shows on the European Selected tour (2010).
+Notable performances include a UK tour presenting a headline audiovisual set of ‘Data Regina’ for ‘Synth Remix’ (2018), curated by Benjamin Tassie, and a gestural performance and installation using the Mi.Mu gloves at ONCA gallery for an audience of one (2018).
+She opened for artists including Semiconductor and Eartheater at De La Warr Pavilion (2019), Japanese avant-garde artist Phew at Iklectik (2016), Planningtorock at Earsthetic Festival, Brighton Dome (2013), and Recoil at various shows on the European Selected tour (2010).

-Her commissions involve a diverse range of organisations and events at both art galleries and music venues, including: APT Gallery, Towner Eastbourne, Middlesbrough Art Weekender, Phoenix Art Space, The Hepworth Wakefield, Hepworth Research Network, Yorkshire Sound Women Network, ACM SIGGRAPH, Chapter Arts Centre, King’s Place, De La Warr, Classical Remix, Ikon Gallery, Anthony Burgess Foundation, Spirit of Gravity, Nawr, BBC Hall, ONCA gallery, Brighton Digital Festival, Iklectik, CTM, Kunstquartier Bethanien, Le Cube, Earsthetic Festival, Brighton Dome, Optical Sound, Ososphere Festival.
+Her commissions span a diverse range of organisations and events across both art galleries and music venues, including: APT Gallery, Towner Eastbourne, Middlesbrough Art Week, Phoenix Art Space, The Hepworth Wakefield, Hepworth Research Network, Yorkshire Sound Women Network, ACM SIGGRAPH, Chapter Arts Centre, Juice Vocal Ensemble, King’s Place, Outlands, De La Warr, Classical Remix, Ikon Gallery, Anthony Burgess Foundation, Spirit of Gravity, Nawr, ONCA Gallery, Brighton Digital Festival, Iklectik, Le Cube, Earsthetic Festival, Brighton Dome, Optical Sound, Ososphere Festival.

-Her work has been featured in The Wire, The Quietus, Electronic Beats, Fact Mag, and Electronic Sound, among others.
+Her work has been featured in The Wire, The Quietus, Electronic Beats, Fact Mag and Electronic Sound, among others.
 She was interviewed by Stuart Maconie for his BBC Radio 6 programme about her ‘compelling sculpture-inspired work’ on Barbara Hepworth.
-Louvel has received airplay on radio programs such as BBC Radio 3’s Late Junction and New Music Show, BBC Radio 6’s Freak Zone, Resonance, RTE Lyric FM’s Nova, Radio Eins’s Elektro Beat, NRK’s Harald Are Lund, RTVE Radio 3’s Fluido Rosa, RTVE Radio 3’s Atmosfera, RAI 3’s Battiti, and France Musique’s La Matinale.
-In 2014, she produced a mix for Electronic Beats /EB radio.
+Louvel has received airplay on programmes including BBC Radio 3’s Late Junction and New Music Show, BBC Radio 6’s Freak Zone, Resonance, RTE Lyric FM’s Nova, Radio Eins’s Elektro Beat, NRK’s Harald Are Lund, RTVE Radio 3’s Fluido Rosa, RTVE Radio 3’s Atmosfera, RAI 3’s Battiti, and France Musique’s La Matinale.
+In 2014, she produced a mix for Electronic Beats/EB Radio.

 She has been associated with the label Optical Sound Records and Fine Arts, run by French artist Pierre Beloüin, through several collaborations: the release of ‘Lulu in Suspension’ (2008); the sonic cruise Echos Flottants (2009) at the Ososphere Festival with Paul Kendall and Black Sifichi; and the exhibition Acoustic Cameras (2017) at Le Cube with Paul Kendall.

 Louvel has been an active member of female:pressure, the international network of female, transgender and non-binary artists in electronic music and digital arts.
-She participated in the compilation supporting Pussy Riot’s freedom (2013) and the female:pressure campaign–curated by Antye Greie-Ripatti–to raise awareness for Rojava (2016).
-Additionally, she has assisted as a data collection helper for the female:pressure FACTS gender survey that quantifies the gender distribution of artists.
+She contributed to the compilation supporting Pussy Riot’s freedom (2013) and to the female:pressure campaign–curated by Antye Greie-Ripatti–to raise awareness of Rojava (2016).
+Additionally, she has assisted with data collection for the female:pressure FACTS gender survey, which quantifies the gender distribution of artists.

-In the educational field, she mentored the Electric Youth Ensemble for Audioactive (2016-2017) and Sounder, a student collaboration across the Universities of Brighton, Sussex and Bern for Sound Art Brighton (2021-2022).
-She lectures in Fine Art as an Associate Lecturer at the University of Brighton.
+In education, she mentored the Electric Youth Ensemble for Audioactive (2016-2017) and Sounder, a student collaboration across the Universities of Brighton, Sussex and Bern for Sound Art Brighton (2021-2022).
+She has also served as an Associate Lecturer in Fine Art at the University of Brighton.

 Press